Semester normally offered: Fall 2023 Online

-A narrative study of the life of Paul in Acts in light of historical, cultural and geographical backgrounds with application to Christian faith and practice.
+This course is a narrative study of the life of Paul in Acts in light of historical, cultural, and geographical backgrounds with application to Christian faith, practice, and witness.
+This course has a field study component.

 History